-We love to listen to music, whether pop music chart, curate playlist, or selected podcasts when we are working, driving, walking, exercising, or on other more occasions.
-That's the reason why we need to subscribe to one of those music streaming services such as Spotify, Apple Music, Amazon Music, Deezer, Tidal, or Pandora, by spending at $10/month at least.
-And if you have an Amazon Prime membership, you already have access to Amazon Prime Music that offers up some 2 million songs.
-But if you want to get unlimited 60 million songs, you can upgrade to Amazon Music Unlimited at $7.99/month, while non-members need to pay $9.99/month to get it.
+We love to listen to music, whether pop music charts, curated playlists, or selected podcasts when we are working, driving, walking, exercising, or on other occasions.
+That's the reason why we need to subscribe to one of those music streaming services such as Spotify, Apple Music, Amazon Music, Deezer, Tidal, or Pandora, by spending $10/month at least.
+And if you have an Amazon Prime membership, you already have access to Amazon Prime Music which offers 100 million songs, although you can only play them on shuffle.
+But if you want to gain the ability to play specific songs as you like, you can upgrade to Amazon Music Unlimited at $8.99/month, while non-members need to pay $9.99/month to get it.

 Amazon Music Unlimited is worthwhile streaming music and podcast service.
 But if you are looking for a better service that allows you to do something more (creative playlists, palatable recommendations, and beautiful UI), or if you are a subscriber of Amazon Music who is looking for an alternative to Amazon Music Unlimited, here are some of the best streaming music services you can look into to replace.

-In the second place, Spotify is the best platform for discovering new music, especially when we have no idea about what music we would like to listen to.
-Spotify does an exceptional job at finding music we love and music we listened to and loved.
-The powerful music discovering feature gives the most credit to the superior algorithms which affect the music tastes prefer, and the awesome recommendations with the curated playlists.
+Second place, Spotify is the best platform for discovering new music, especially when we have no idea about what music we would like to listen to.
+Spotify does an exceptional job at finding music we love and music we listened to and love.
+The powerful music discovering feature gives the most credit to the superior algorithms which affect the music tastes preferred, and the awesome recommendations with the curated playlists.
 There are so many kinds of playlists (Discover Weekly, Release Radar, Radio, and Daily Mixes) for almost everything we could think of, so we can find the right music for any event a breeze.

-In conclusion, Spotify focuses on playlists that perfect for more of a playlist kind of person.
+In conclusion, Spotify focuses on playlists that are perfect for more of a playlist kind of person.

-If you have found the songs, playlists, or podcasts on Spotify, then you would like to be able to listen to them offline.
-Spotify allows the Premium users to download their favorite songs so that they can listen to them on the airplane, train, or elsewhere without any internet connection.
-If you are a heavy user who usually downloads music or podcast from Spotify, you can take a look at this ultimate tutorial on how to download Spotify music and podcast with and without the Premium.Read More >
+If you have found songs, playlists, or podcasts on Spotify, then you would like to be able to listen to them offline.
+Spotify allows Premium users to download their favorite songs so that they can listen to them on an airplane, train, or elsewhere without any internet connection.
+However, this TunePat Spotify Converter makes it possible for even Free users to save their favorite Spotify songs onto the computer permanently.

 Most importantly, Apple Music is the only streaming service that allows us to upload our music and seamlessly integrates uploaded local music and streaming music into one place.
 For example, you can add the music from CDs that you collected for years or various other songs that no music service offers to Apple Music and also upload them to iCloud Music Library which makes it easy to stream songs we have added to our collection that isn’t natively available on Apple Music.
 And you can also edit the metadata of saved tracks so that the library is organized and clean.

 Besides, Apple Music works better with the Apple ecosystem than other streaming music services.
 It works nicely with HomePod, iCloud family sharing, HomeKit, Apple TV, CarPlay, Apple Watch, iPad, iPod touch, Mac, and of course iPhone with AirPods.
-Also, it is well integrated with the Shortcuts, and Music Harbor app.
+Also, it is well integrated with the Shortcuts and Music Harbor apps.
 By the way, the real-time lyrics are also awesome.

 Unlike Spotify focuses on playlists, and Apple Music emphasizes the organization of the library, Tidal is more about albums and EPs instead of playlists.
 We will find that we listen to more full albums since we have been on Tidal and that is very enjoyable.
 Tidal also logically organizes the music collection: if you favorite an album, the album is in your My Collection > Albums; if you favorite a track, the track is in your My Collection > Tracks, and so on.